-For example, you can invest in pieces such as this silk duster jacket that you can easily layer and style in your wardrobe throughout the year.
+For example, you can invest in pieces like the ochre smock blouse that you can easily layer and style in your wardrobe throughout the year.
 Perhaps you need business-casual items, such as these retro-style high waisted pants that can be worn with various different looks and stay in your wardrobe throughout the year.
 Imagine pieces that are neutral and lightweight items like these classic high waisted silk pants which can work easily with coordinating pieces as the seasons come and go.

 Something like this suede smock blouse is going to have a much lower cost-per-wear in your closet, because of it’s versatility and style.
 Wear it as a dress, top, or even as a layering piece to your look.
 These pieces can be easily styled repeatedly to give you a huge return on your investment, as opposed to a piece you may wear one or two times because it’s a trend.